sign: Hopewell Rocks

 King Kong

 Time for photos of the beach and the water itself.
-Actually, this is not a beach - it is just low tide. and at high tide all of this area that the two RV Gypsies have been walking on is under water.
+Actually, this is NOT really a beach.
+It is just low tide.
+At high tide all of this area that the two RV Gypsies have been walking on is under water.

 Lee Duquette and low tide at Hopewell Beach